 Betternet is another VPN owned by AnchorFree.
 The CSIRO researchers found this free VPN contains malware, adware, and tracking codes.
 In fact, it includes 14 different tracking codes, which is way more than most dodgy VPNs.
 The CSIRO also discovered 13 instances of malware in the Betternet app.
 Also, Betternet’s Terms of Service give the VPN the right to grant third-party companies access to your computer.
 In the same document, the service absolves itself of any responsibility for the actions of those third-parties.

 Data retention is vitally important when choosing a VPN.
 A service’s protection is useless if your provider tells copyright lawyers or law enforcement which user was represented by an IP address at a certain time.
 However, if there are no logs of user activity or identifiable information, third parties can’t request, steal, or coerce such information out of the VPN provider.

 The VPN industry is very crowded and competition is fierce.
 All VPN companies know about the importance of privacy to users.
 Many keep logs that identify users despite claims to the contrary.
 Some companies dance around the definition of what a log is and will stretch the definition of personally identifiable information.
 Some outright lie and say they don’t keep logs when they actually do.

 The location of the VPN provider’s headquarters is also important.
 Some countries are very strong on copyright enforcement.
-If a VPN company is based in a country that has strong copyright laws, the owners of that company can be threatened with imprisonment or fines if they fail to cooperate with law enforcement agencies.
-That threat can be enough to sacrifice you your anonymity.
+If a VPN company is based in a country with strong copyright laws, the owners of that company can be threatened with imprisonment or fines if they fail to cooperate with law enforcement agencies.
+That threat can be enough to sacrifice your anonymity.

 Choosing a VPN server for torrenting